OnePlus Nord review: the all-rounder for only 400 euros

 Performance & battery

-As the Prozessor gives OnePlus a Snapdragon 765G, which also has 5G on board.
-But such a middle-classProprocessor power a 90 Hertz display?
-Yes, he can get everything out of the display as long as you don't push him too hard.
-It feels very fluid if you only quickly flick through the home screen and use less graphically demanding apps.
-If you open Instagram and scroll through too many posts very quickly, you can already notice that there may be a few small stutters.
-To be honest, you have to look really closely to even notice the stuttering.
-In everyday life, only very few will notice this.
-For gaming it is Processor also quite suitable.
-You might not get 90 Hertz on the touchscreen on the highest graphics settings, but that's understandable, since it's not a high-end either.Proprocessor is.
-If you want the best of the best, you have to dig deeper into your wallet and spend a few hundred more – for example OnePlus 8 or 8 Pro.
+OnePlus has chosen a Snapdragon 765G as the processor, which also has 5G on board.
+But can such a mid-range processor power a 90 Hertz display?
+Yes, it can get everything out of the display as long as you don't demand too much of it.
+If you just quickly flick through the home screen and use less graphically demanding apps, it feels very smooth.
+If you open Instagram and scroll through too many posts very quickly, you can notice that there may be a few small stutters.
+To be honest, you have to look really closely to even notice the stutters.
+In everyday life, very few people will notice this.
+The processor is also quite suitable for gaming.
+Although you may not be able to achieve 90 Hertz on the touchscreen on the highest graphics settings, this is understandable, as it is not a high-end processor.
+If you want the best of the best, you have to dig deeper into your pocket and spend a few hundred more - for example for the OnePlus 8 or 8 Pro.

 The 4115 mAh battery is also not exactly small and has always gotten me through a day and a half so far - with a screen-on-time of around seven hours pro Day.
-And once the OnePlus Nord is empty, you hang it on the warp charger for 30 minutes, which charges the smartphone with 30 watts, and you have 70 again Procent back.
-Personally, I haven't noticed any battery loss or anything like that, but I would still recommend charging the OnePlus Nord with a weaker charger in between (to save the battery).
+And once the OnePlus Nord is empty, you can connect it to the Warp Charger for 30 minutes, which charges the smartphone with 30 watts, and you'll have 70 percent back.
+Personally, I haven't noticed any battery loss or anything like that, but I would still recommend charging the OnePlus Nord with a weaker charger every now and then (to protect the battery).

 Conclusion

-Anyone who buys the Nord will not regret it, because it has a bit of everything: a 90 Hertz AMOLED display, a good camera, good battery life with Warp Charge, and quick updates with very smooth software.
+Anyone who buys the Nord will not regret it, because it has a bit of everything: a 90-hertz AMOLED display, a good camera, good battery life with Warp Charge and fast updates with very smooth software.
 I think it's a very good overall package.
-It's not a flagship killer, of course, as the Nord doesn't have an official IP rating, wireless charging, or even the fastest Proprocessor.
-It's also important to know that it doesn't have the very fastest storage (UFS 2.1 only) and doesn't have a 3,5 millimeter jack, and that the storage isn't expandable.
+Of course, it's not a flagship killer, because the Nord has no official IP rating, no wireless charging and not the fastest processor.
+It's also important to know that it doesn't have the fastest storage (only UFS 2.1) and no 3,5-millimeter jack, and that the storage is not expandable.

 In my opinion, the OnePlus Nord is one of the best mid-range smartphones currently and is definitely worth the 400 euros.